 The second condition for consumer's equilibrium is that indifference curve should be convex to the origin at the point of tangency which has been shown in figure 18.
-In figure 18, VD is the price line and ICS and ICT are the indifference curves.
-The consumer can buy any combination i.e. E and E1.
-At E1, price line is tangent to indifference curve but indifference curve is concave to the origin at the point of tangency which shows that second condition for equilibrium is not fulfilled and also point E1 lie on lower indifference curve ICT.
-So, consumer will not be in equilibrium at point E1 rather at point E. At point E, both the conditions for consumer's equilibrium are fulfilled.
+In figure 18, VD is the price line and ICs and ICT are the indifference curves.
+The consumer can buy any combination i.e. E and $E_1$ .
+At $E_1$ , price line is tangent to indifference curve but indifference curve is concave to the origin at the point of tangency which shows that second condition for equilibrium is indifference curve $IC_T$ .
+So, consumer will not be in equilibrium at point $E_1$ rather at point E. At point E, both the conditions for consumer's equilibrium are fulfilled.
 The consumer will buy OQ amount of commodity A and OP amount of commodity B which gives maximum satisfaction to the consumer.